 Pronunciation of 'Anticonvulsant'

-The word 'anticonvulsant' refers to a medication used to prevent or reduce the severity of seizures or convulsions.
-It is pronounced as 'ˌæn.ti.kənˈvʌl.sənt' in English (en-US).
+The word 'anticonvulsant' refers to a medication used to prevent or reduce the severity of epileptic seizures or other convulsions.
+In English (en-US), it is pronounced as /ˌæn.ti.kənˈvʌl.sənt/.

 Word Origin